-Sir David Attenborough loves Byron Bay, and so do I. I love the laid-back people, the sunshine, the white sandy beaches and the unspoilt, rolling countryside.
-Byron is one of those places that feel perfect.
+Sir David Attenborough loves Byron Bay, and so do I. I love the laid-back people, the sunshine, the white sandy beaches, and the unspoiled, rolling countryside.
+Byron is one of those places that feels perfect.

-The town is packed full of art galleries and cafes, the beaches are lively and are bordered by beautiful dunes.
-Backpackers and luxury travellers are attracted region because of its laidback atmosphere and the beauty of the location.
+The town is packed full of art galleries and cafes.
+The beaches are lively and are bordered by beautiful dunes.
+Backpackers and luxury travelers are attracted region because of its laidback atmosphere and the beauty of the location.
 Whale watch and stroll along pathways that embrace the beautiful coastal scenery.
 If Byron is not on your bucket list, it should be.

-Elements of Byron Elements sits on 50 acres of grounds incorporating bushland, wetland and dunes, facing the white sand Belongil Beach.
-It is around 15-minutes drive from the centre of Byron Bay.
+Elements of Byron sits on 50 acres of grounds incorporating bushland, wetland, and dunes, facing the white sand Belongil Beach.
+It is around a 15-minutes drive from the center of Byron Bay.

 Style & Character

-Elements is a stylish beach hideaway in the style of a Miami beachhouse.
+Elements is a stylish beach hideaway in the style of a Miami beach house.
 The rooms are all about bringing the outside in.
 Wooden floors and modern furnishings inside are linked to the outside with bi-fold glass doors that open up to bring the vastness of the Aussie outdoors into the hotel.
-The pool forms a centrepiece with various day beds and loungers dotted around and even in the edge of the pool.
-Grassy dunes lead down to the beach where there are comfy loungers and platforms for yoga.
+The pool forms a centerpiece with various day beds and loungers dotted around and even at the edge of the pool.
+Grassy dunes lead down to the beach, where there are comfy loungers and platforms for yoga.

 The Resort features 193 private villas dotted amidst 22 hectares of absolute beachfront paradise.
 Each villa is very private and is set amongst bushland and trees, so you feel like you are in your own little house.
 The modern Australian beach architecture and interiors are inspired by Mother Nature and the native flora and fauna of this exceptional Byron Bay beachside location.